rath3r/adventofcode/README.md

 ## Day 1

-### Learning
+### Learnings

-* What is the correct way to handle asynch calls?
+- What is the correct way to handle asynch calls?
-* I need to use types more i.e translate the input data into an object that I can apply types to?
+- I need to use types more i.e translate the input data into an object that I can apply types to?
-* How can I add unit tests?
+- How can I add unit tests?

+## Day 2

+### Learnings

+- How to you dynamically create a typed object?